 concert venues listings, and much in-depth coverage of festivals.
 Press clipping and picture pages: everything we could find has been

 added, including some tour guides and other curios, and you'll find yet more

 posters and tickets in the gig listings, and loads of press clips and

 translated articles in the expanded Other Publications section.
 Further afield: a vastly expanded look at similar music from around

 the world.
 That's 250 bands/artists!
-Audion magazine extras: reviews and articles from Audion added to all relevant
+Audion magazine extras: reviews and articles from Audion added to all

-2003, but remained unpublished until now).
+designed back in 2003, but remained unpublished until now).
 Other Publications: a vastly expanded section on other books and

 magazines, including some extra sections of translated articles, some large

 view article clips, etc., etc. Over a decade of extra research resulting in much more accurate

 histories, more complete discographies, more background on the Krautrock